gnoevoy/env_settings/google_windows.md

 | `Windows + I`      | Close the active window.
 If no windows are open, prompt to shutdown. |
 | `Windows + V`   | Open the clipboard history.                           |

-* can remap any windows key in vscode and vim style

 ---